adrianmfi/git-semantic-similarity/README.md

 git-semsim "query string" --sort False --oneline -- n 100 | sort -n -r | head -n 10
 ```

+## Arguments

+- `-m, --model [STRING]`:
+  A sentence-transformers model to use for embeddings.
+Default is `sentence-transformers/all-MiniLM-L6-v2`.
+You can specify a different model for stronger but slower performance, for example, `sentence-transformers/all-mpnet-base-v2`.

+- `-c, --cache [BOOLEAN]`:
+  Whether to cache commit embeddings on disk for faster retrieval.
+Default is `True`.

+- `--cache-dir [PATH]`:
+  Directory to store cached embeddings.
+If not specified, defaults to `git_root/.git_semsim/model_name`.

+- `--oneline`:
+  Use a concise output format.

+- `--sort [BOOLEAN]`:
+  Sort results by similarity score.
+Default is `True`.

+- `-n, --max-count [INTEGER]`:
+  Limit the number of results displayed.
+If not provided, no limit is applied.

+- `-b, --batch-size [INTEGER]`:
+  Batch size for embedding commits.
+Default is `1000`.

+- `query [STRING]`:
+  The query string to compare against commit messages.

+- `git_args [STRING...]`:
+  Arguments after `--` will be forwarded to `git rev-list`.

 ## License

 MIT